saylesss88/nix-book/src/installation/enc/USB_keyfile.md

   environment.systemPackages = [ pkgs.tpm2-tss ];
 ```

+> ❗ NOTE: `cryptroot` needs to match what your encrypted partition is named, I
+> have seen quite a few different names here.

-If you use this, you can't also use the USB Keyfile and you can't use the
+If you use this, you can't also use the USB Keyfile or the included impermanence
-included impermanence guide.
+guide.

 </details>